jewel/clearskies/protocol/core.md

 }
 ```

-The TTL is a number of seconds until the client should register again.
+The TTL is the number of seconds until the client should register again.

 The "others" key contains a list of all other peers that have registered for
 this ID, with the client's "peer ID", followed by an @ sign, and then